Theories under test while sitting/standing at desk and writing book at bottom of page.

 Have done the exercises since, especially the rotations such as clamshells

-(which were discourage) with thera-bands as well as one-legged half-squats, which build up
+(which were discouraged) with thera-bands (for resistance) as well as one-legged half-squats, which build up

 the gluteus medius and minimus which on my MRI had showed signs of tendinitis

 and led to a labral tear.
 Much